rotalsh/Re-Place-Chess/README.md

 In the context of this game:
-- As a user, I want to be able to make a move which changes the state of the board and add it to a list of moves that have been made so far
+- As a user, I want to be able to make a move which changes the state of the board
+- As a user, I want to be able to add my new move to a list of moves that have been made so far
 - As a user, I want to be able to see all the moves that have been made so far printed out in some format